toluromio/docs.fedgenhpc/docs/source/others/Transferring files to and from the clusters.rst

 Download and install the Cyberduck

-Access the cluster via hpctransfer1 server by entering your FEDGEN_UserID and SSO Password
+Access the cluster via allot server by entering your FEDGEN_UserID

 You can open the local folder in Finder and this Transfer Window side by side and then drag one file (or folder) from one location to another